 - Chemicals can absorb through the skin.
 We know this.
 Medications are administered this way.
 Herbicides and other toxic substances poison people this way (hazmat suit, anyone?).
 It is less efficient than absorption through the digestive tract, but it is an established fact.
 IF THEY ARE WATER SOLUBLE, THEY CAN ABSORB THROUGH THE SKIN.

 - Mushroom toxins are water soluble.
 They need no special preparation to be absorbed through skin, and they can be released from the mushroom if the mushroom is moist.
-They are not as likely to be released if the mushroom is dried unless you have quite a bit of moisture on your hands.
+They are not as likely to be released if the mushroom is dried, unless you have quite a bit of moisture on your hands.
 Toxins from Amanita muscaria (and many other mushrooms) can be parboiled out of the mushroom, and this fact is well known.
 The water in which they are boiled pulls the toxins out, and the water is discarded.
 In order for the mushroom to release the toxins into the water, the toxins MUST be water soluble.
 The water can then make you ill if you ingest it.
 (It probably would if you bathed in it also.)
 In fact, the lore of A. muscaria is that the water from boiling it was used to induce a high (with accompanying digestive distress, which is often downplayed).

 - There is nothing special about mycellium (mushroom tissue) that binds its elements fully to it until it is digested.
 Mushrooms are like every other substance, if you chop them up and get them wet, they will release a broth that is more than just water.
 That broth WILL include toxins if it is a toxic mushroom.
 How do you think mushroom toxins are isolated in the first place?